Padma Fitness & Yoga

 • 12 Yoga Poses for Osteoporosis (This is a set of poses studied by Dr. Loren Fishman et al. and shows that, contrary to previous studies, yoga can be safe for individuals with osteoporosis.)

 • Onero Online (Please note: This program is NOT the same as the LIFTMOR exercises performed at Onero™ Clinics (see below).
-The LIFTMOR/Onero™ exercises must be performed under direct supervision by an accredited practitioner to reduce the risk of injury and fractures.)
+The LIFTMOR/Onero™ exercises should be performed under direct supervision by a qualified practitioner to reduce the risk of injury and fractures.)

 The LIFTMOR Trial and Onero™ Bone Clinics